- Anita Davis

 Jacqueline Osborne, PT, DPT, GCS, CEEAA

 - IHL Role: Geriatric Residency Program Coordinator, Continuing Education Course Instructor

 - Employer: Brooks Rehabilitation

 Dr. Jacqueline Osborne currently serves as the Coordinator for the multidisciplinary Geriatric Residency Program at Brooks Rehabilitation.
 Her responsibilities include development and implementation of the Residency curriculum including providing didactic and psychomotor training as well as mentoring in the areas of clinical services, educational activities, professional services, scholarly activities, and practice management which are the five foundational pillars of the Residency Programs.
 In addition to coordinating and supervising the faulty and the residents involved in this program, Dr. Osborne maintains a clinical practice within Brooks and serves on committees for special projects throughout the organization.
 She also serves the FPTA as the Chair of the Falls Prevention Task Force.

 University of Delaware, Newark, Delaware

-Dr. Osborne obtained Board Certification in the area of Geriatric Physical Therapy from the American Board of Physical Therapy Specialties in 2007.
+Dr. Osborne obtained Board Certification in the area of Geriatric Physical Therapy from the American Board of Physical Therapy Specialties in 2007 and became recertified in 2017.
 She also obtained the credential of Certified Exercise Expert for Aging Adults (CEEAA) from the Section on Geriatrics of the American Physical Therapy Association in 2012.
-Her clinical interest is in managing individuals with progressive neurological disease including Parkinson’s disease, Multiple Sclerosis as well as assisting older adults in the aging process and managing geriatric syndromes such as falls and sarcopenia.
+Her clinical interest is in managing the rehabilitation of older adults.
+She is particularly passionate about prevention and aging-in-place as well as managing geriatric syndromes such as falls sarcopenia.
+She has experience managing the rehabilitation care of individuals with progressive neurological disease including Parkinson’s disease, Multiple Sclerosis and Amyotrophic Lateral Sclerosis.